krishna-waidande/krishna-waidande.github.io/things_learned.md

 EHCAHE :-

 Its an open source library for implementing caching that is completely developed in java.

-Ehcache usually stores the hottest data i.e the data that is most frequently needed and we need to retrive it faster.
++ Cache usually stores the hottest data i.e the data that is most frequently needed and we need to retrive it faster.

-Its basic structure is using LinkedHashMap.
++ Its basic structure is using LinkedHashMap.

-It stores the data in <key,value> pair of datatype Element It has 4 tier storage structure which are as follows - On-Heap
++ It stores the data in <key,value> pair of datatype Element
++ It has 4 tier storage structure which are as follows -
-Off-Heap
-Disk
-Clustered

-Prominetly On-Heap storage is used;
+On-Heap :- On-Heap has limited storage as it is stored on JVM's heap memory

-On-Heap has limited storage as it is stored on JVM's heap memory Off-Heap is stored in RAM and the size of Off-Heap is limited by the availability of RAM it needs to be Serialized The object in Disk Storage needs to be Serialized else they stored as Null.
+Off-Heap :- Off-Heap is stored in RAM and the size of Off-Heap is limited by the availability of RAM it needs to be Serialized

+Disk :- The object in Disk Storage needs to be Serialized else they stored as Null.

+ ADVANTAGES OF EHCACHE OVER COLLECTION OBJECT :-

+ > In Ehcache we can limit the maximum element a cache can have as well as how much memory a cache can consume.

+ > If it reaches the limit then Ehcache has the algorithms such as LRU,LFU etc to clean itself.
+(Which is not possible in Map or HashMap interfaces, We have to add those functionality explicitly)

+ > Ehcache provides the functionality of when the memory cache exceeds a certain limit then overflowing to the disk is possible.

+ > In Ehcache suppose the system crashes or goes into unplanned shutdowm then the data will stay persistant.

+ > Persistence :-

+ To get more info about how to implement persistence click here.[persistence](http://www.ehcache.org/generated/2.10.4/html/ehc-all/#page/Ehcache_Documentation_Set%2Fto-persist_configuring_persistance_and_restart.html%23)